lucaderi/sgr/2025/Fontanarosa/README.md

 This project is distributed under the terms of the MIT License.
 A complete copy of the license is available in the [LICENSE](LICENSE) file within this repository.
 Any contribution made to this project will be licensed under the same MIT License

-Academic project developed for educational and research purposes in the field of cybersecurity
+- Academic project developed for educational and research purposes in the field of cybersecurity
-Author: Nicolò Fontanarosa
+- Author: Nicolò Fontanarosa
+- Email: nickcompanyofficial@gmail.com
-University: University of Pisa
+- University: University of Pisa
-Year: 2025
+- Year: 2025

 ## 🙌 DISCLAIMER